EngineerRunner/Pyratch/README.md

 ### Updating

 Git allows updating very easily.
-If you used `git clone` to install Pyratch, you can just run:
+If you used the Pyratch Installer or `git clone` to install Pyratch, you can just run:

 ```sh
 git pull